Home

 The origin of the Public Sector Undertakings of India can be traced to the post-independence era.
 The Government of India undertook the development of PSUs in the 1950s with the specific aim of economic self-reliance and industrial advancement.

-The most significant step in this direction was the establishment of the Planning Commission in 1950, which underlined the importance of state undertakings in the development process.
-The Industrial Policy Resolution of 1956 further consolidated this by declaring certain sectors to be reserved for public investment; several PSUs were established in major industries like steel, coal, and heavy machinery.
+The most significant step in this direction was the establishment of the Planning Commission in 1950.
+This step underlined the importance of state undertakings in the development process.
+The Industrial Policy Resolution of 1956 further consolidated by declaring certain sectors to be reserved for public investment.
+Several PSUs were established in major industries like steel, coal, and heavy machinery.

 Role of Public Sector Undertakings In India

 Public Sector Undertakings are important for the economic growth of developing countries.
-They work in different parts of the economy and focus on fulfilling the needs of the people.
+They work in different parts of the economy and focus on fulfilling people’s needs.
 Let us understand some of their key roles in economic development:

-6. Job Creation Public Sector Undertakings (PSUs) in India create many jobs, focusing on helping people rather than just making profits.
+6. Job Creation: Public Sector Undertakings (PSUs) in India create many jobs, focusing on people’s welfare rather than just making profits.
 They offer large-scale employment and look out for their employees' interests.

 Advantages of Public Sector Companies

-PSUs play a vital role in the betterment of the country as a whole.
+PSUs play a vital role in the betterment of the country.
 Let us understand the significance of their contribution in detail below:

 • PSUs contribute to the overall economic stability by providing essential services and products, especially in sectors like energy, transportation, and infrastructure.